Waters Lab

 How to find us

-Our lab space is located in the Department of Biology at Providence College, Albertus Magnus Hall, Room 02-11.
+We are members of the Department of Biology at Providence College, and our lab space is located in the new Science Complex, in Albertus Magnus Hall, Room 02-11.
 Map of Science Complex on campus at Providence College

 Lab Poster